script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js">

 Instructions:

-1. In a large bowl, combine milk, eggs, vanilla and brown sugar.
-Stir.
-Add orange zest, orange juice, baking powder and oats.
-Stir.
-Fold in blueberries and pecans.
-Refrigerate batter overnight.
 2. Preheat oven to 350 degrees F. Spray an 8×8 baking pan with nonstick spray.
 Pour oatmeal mixture into the pan.
 Bake for 35-38 minutes.
 Let cool 10 minutes.
 Serve with honey or maple syrup.
 Enjoy!